Deploy on Kubernetes

 The pull secret must exist in the same namespace as the Deployment.
 To use it across multiple namespaces, recreate the secret in each one or use a tool like Sealed Secrets or External Secrets Operator.

-Store your runtime API key in a separate secret:
+Store the required runtime environment variables in a Kubernetes secret:

 kubectl create secret generic hiya-engine-config \